 When you are ready to deploy your client application, you should make sure the administrator knows your application's needs.
-The checklist in Table 1-4 shows the basic information required.
+The following checklist shows the basic information required.
 Consult with your administrator to determine the exact information needed.
 In some cases, it might be useful to provide a range of values rather than a specific value.
-Refer to the Chapter 18, "Physical Destination Property Reference," in Oracle GlassFish Server Message Queue 4.5 Administration Guide about attribute names and default values.
+Refer to "Physical Destination Property Reference" in Oracle GlassFish Server Message Queue Administration Guide about attribute names and default values.

-Configuring physical destinations:
+- Configuring physical destinations:

-Туре:
+- Type:

-Name:
+- Name:

-Properties:
+- Properties:

-Maximum number of messages expected:
+- Maximum number of messages expected:

-Maximum size of messages expected:

-Maximum message bytes expected:
+- Maximum message bytes expected:

-Configuring Dead Message Queue
+- Configuring Dead Message Queue:

-Place dead messages on Dead Message Queue:
+- Place dead messages on Dead Message Queue:

-Log the placement of messages on the Dead Message Queue:
+- Log the placement of messages on the Dead Message Queue:

-Discard the body of messages placed on the Dead Message Queue:
+- Discard the body of messages placed on the Dead Message Queue: